 Moving from one ensemble to another within the String Project generally requires a promotional jury.
 If you and your teacher feel that you are ready to move to the next ensemble, download both the appropriate Promotional Guideline and your instrument’s Posture Checklist and sign up for a Promotional Jury.
 Have your teacher complete and sign both forms, then return them to the String Project Office prior to your jury.

 Remember, you must have your teacher sign 1) a copy of the Promotional Guidelines for the orchestra or ensemble you are trying to promote into and 2) a copy of the posture checklist for you instrument.
-Students who have not turned in these signed forms will be allowed to perform, but will not be considered for promotion.
+Students who have not turned in these signed forms will be allowed to perform, but may not be considered for promotion.

 Promotional Guidelines and Permission Forms